Chidinma Favour Edeji

 Chidinma Favour Edeji (born 15 December 1995) is a Nigerian football midfielder.
 She played in the Turkish Women's First Football League for Amed S.K. wearing jersey number 20.
 She is a member of the Nigeria women's national team.

-Player career
+Playing career

 Club

 Edeji played in the Nigeria Women Premier League for the Yenagoa-based club Bayelsa Queens F.C.
 The midfielder, who stands at tall, was also part of the Treasure Coast Dynamites of Port St. Lucie, Florida, playing in the 2017 Women's Premier Soccer League.

 In October 2018, she made a move to Turkey, joining the Diyarbakır-based club Amed S.K. to compete in the Turkish Women's First Football League.

 International

 Edeji was a member of the Nigeria girls' U-17 team, and played in one of the three the 2012 FIFA U-17 Women's World Cup matches held in Azerbaijan.
 She took part in a match against France in October 2012.